 PTE PROCEDURES

 6.1 The candidate shall ensure that the electronically submitted portfolio is current, accurate and complete for review at the department level using procedures consistent with department and college policies.
-The chair or head shall forward the electronic portfolio together with the department's recommendations, and an explanation of the basis for them, to the College Dean and the College's PTE Committee no later than November 1.
+The chair or head shall forward the electronic portfolio together with the department's recommendations, and an explanation of the basis for them, to the College Dean and the College's PTE Committee by the Provost’s deadline.

-6.2 After November 1, the information that may be added to the portfolio is limited to
+6.2 After the Provost’s deadline, the information that may be added to the portfolio is limited to

 a) Recommendations by the evaluating units considering the portfolio at that time;